An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Additional details of Experiments

-We reported the training curve (training reward w.r.t. iterations) and testing curve (return (stacked pulse power $P_N$ ) w.r.t. testing iterations) on the 4-stage OPS environment in \cref{fig:train_4_stage}, and on the 6-stage OPS environment in \cref{fig:train_6_stage}.
-As can be seen, the performance of TD3 and SAC is higher than PPO.
-Compared with \cref{fig:train_4_stage} (4-stage), and \cref{fig:train_5_stage} (5-stage) to \cref{fig:train_6_stage} (6-stage), with the increase of stage number, the training convergence became slower, and the final return $P_N$ became smaller, especially for medium mode and hard mode difficulty.
+We present the training curves (training reward vs. iterations) and testing curves (final pulse energy $P_N$ vs. testing iterations) for the 4-stage OPS environment in \cref{fig:train_4_stage} and for the 6-stage OPS environment in \cref{fig:train_6_stage}.
+From the figures, it is evident that TD3 and SAC outperform PPO in terms of performance.
+Moreover, comparing \cref{fig:train_4_stage} (4-stage) to \cref{fig:train_6_stage} (6-stage), it can be observed that as the stage number increases, the training convergence becomes slower and the final return $P_N$ becomes smaller, particularly in the medium and hard difficulty modes.